couchbase/couchbase-ruby-client/README.markdown

   correspondingly.
 Currently they aren't so friendly to GVL but still useful.

-* `:eventmachine` engine.
-From version 1.2.2 it is possible to use great [EventMachine][9] library as underlying IO backend and integrate couchbase gem to your current asynchronous application.
-  This engine will be only accessible on the MRI ruby 1.9+.
-Checkout simple example of usage:

-        require 'eventmachine'
-        require 'couchbase'

-        EM.epoll = true  if EM.epoll?
-        EM.kqueue = true  if EM.kqueue?
-        EM.run do
-          con = Couchbase.connect :engine => :eventmachine, :async => true
-          con.on_connect do |res|
-            puts "connected: #{res.inspect}"
-            if res.success?
-              con.set("emfoo", "bar") do |res|
-                puts "set: #{res.inspect}"
-                con.get("emfoo") do |res|
-                  puts "get: #{res.inspect}"
-                  EM.stop
-                end
-              end
-            else
-              EM.stop
-            end
-          end
-        end

 ## HACKING

 Clone the repository.
 For starters, you can use github mirror, but